carlomilanesi/software-ideas/ProgLang/Expressions.md

 ## Specifying argument names at function calls

 In most programming languages, this is an allowed syntax to call a function: `f(12, 7)`.
-That function could be defined to have the first argument with name `x`, and the second argument with name `b`.
+That function could be defined to have the first argument with name `x`, and the second argument with name `y`.
 At the call statement, such argument names could be displayed by the editor in a tooltip, but they are not shown in source code.
 Some languages allow to optionally specify the names of the arguments.

 Having function calls which display the names of the arguments is a big readability improvement, like when a structure is constructed by specifying the names of the fields, instead of just specifying a list of values.